Northwest Airlines Flight 255: Casualties

-Passengers

-Of the 149 passengers aboard, 21 were children, the youngest being six months old.
-The sole survivor of the crash was Cecilia Cichan, a four-year-old girl from Tempe, Arizona, who was returning home alongside her mother, Paula, father, Michael, and a six-year-old brother, David, after visiting relatives in Pennsylvania.
+The sole survivor of the crash was Cecelia Cichan, a four-year-old girl from Tempe, Arizona, who was returning home alongside her mother, Paula, father, Michael, and a six-year-old brother, David, after visiting relatives in Pennsylvania.
 Romulus firemen found Cichan still belted in her seat, which was faced down.
 She was found several feet from the bodies of her family.
-She sustained severe burns and fractures to her skull, collarbone, and left leg.
-After the crash, Cichan moved to live with her maternal aunt and uncle in Birmingham, Alabama.
+Believing that no one on the aircraft could have survived, officials at first announced that Cichan was an automobile passenger.
+She sustained third-degree burns and fractures to her skull, collarbone, and left leg.
+After the accident, Cichan moved to live with her maternal aunt and uncle in Birmingham, Alabama.
 She spoke to the media about her experience for the first time in 2011.
+In a 2022 interview for WDIV-TV marking 35 years since the crash, John Thiede, now a captain at the Romulus Fire Department, noted his friendship with Cichan since the mid-2000s when they made contact, and attended Cichan's 2006 wedding.

 Investigation

-The National Transportation Safety Board (NTSB) investigated the crash.
+The National Transportation Safety Board (NTSB) investigated the accident.

 Eyewitnesses stated that Flight 255's takeoff roll was longer than usual and that the aircraft took off at a steeper angle.
 Their statements on whether or not the flaps and slats were extended varied, but most responded that they were extended, although they could not tell how far.

 The CVR provided evidence of the flight crew's omission of the taxi checklist.
 Although the stall warning was annunciated, investigators determined from the CVR that the aural takeoff warning was not annunciated by that warning system.
 The NTSB was unable to determine a cause for the electrical-power failure in the central aural warning system (CAWS):

-The investigators had spoken with other MD-80 pilots, and learned that many pilots found it a nuisance to hear a take-off configuration warning ("Slats ...
+The investigators spoke with other MD-80 pilots and learned that many of them found it a nuisance to hear a take-off configuration warning ("Slats ...
 Slats...
 Slats....") while they were simply taxiing.
 It was so common for pilots to pull the P-40 circuit breaker that the area around the circuit breaker was smudged from routinely being manipulated.
 This circuit breaker also controls some of the stall warning sounds.
 This coincided with the missing sounds from the CVR of the incident flight.

 While the investigators felt that the P-40 circuit breaker probably had been pulled by the pilot on the incident flight, they could not definitely confirm if the circuit breaker had been tripped, intentionally opened, or if electric current failed to flow through the breaker to the CAWS while the breaker was closed: